Skip to main content

 Built wrong the first time?

-Most failed arenas weren't unlucky — they were installed by crews who don't specialize in equestrian footing.
+Most failed arenas weren't unlucky — they were installed without an equestrian-specific footing approach.
 These are the mistakes that force a full rebuild in 2–3 years.
-The Ground Shapers network builders exist to prevent them.

 Inexperienced installers